-AL-34 Impaired Driving Overtime Enforcement - Drunk Busters Hotline \$75,000/ 164 Monitored by Cindy Abeyta
+AL-34 Impaired Driving Overtime Enforcement - Drunk Busters Hotline \$75,000/164

 Provide overtime funding to the Albuquerque Police Department to respond to Drunk Busters hotline calls in all four quadrants of the city.
 Results of the activity are reported back to the state.
 The Albuquerque area receives the majority of the Drunk Busters Hotline calls.